knrt10/blog/content/post/golang-maps-internals/index.md

 ## Conclusion

 This is just a macro view of how maps are structured and grown.
 You can look into the [the code](https://golang.org/src/runtime/map.go) to undestand more how it works.
 It does show that if you know how many keys you need ahead of time, it is best to allocated that space during initialization.

+## Did you find this page helpful?
+Consider sharing it 🙌